ali-raheem/game_of_life/README.md

 The goal was to be somewhat light on memory - each cell state is held by a single bit.

-Serial branch Uses 2 frame buffers which could be simplified and the algorithim could do with some optimizing.
+Serial branch Uses 1 frame buffer + 3 Line buffers (this can be cut down to 2 if a close topology is needed) and the algorithim could do with some optimizing.

 Master is intended to work with 4 FC16 MAX72XX boards.